diogoff/trackml-100/README.md

 The x,y,z position of each hit is brought into a new column named _position_.

-Now comes the first of several operations that are central to this approach:
+Now comes the first of several aggregating operations that are central to this approach:

-* For each particle, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).
+* For each particle id, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).

-* For each particle, we create a sequence of _positions_ that the particle goes through (based on the new _position_ column that we just defined).
+* For each particle id, we create a sequence of _positions_ that the particle goes through (based on the new _position_ column that we just defined).

-* For each particle, we also keep the sequence of _weights_ that correspond to each hit (see the dataset description for a definition of _weight_).
+* For each particle id, we also keep the sequence of _weights_ that correspond to the particle hits (see the dataset description for a definition of _weight_).

-A second _group by_ operation is performed on top of the previous one:
+A second aggregating operation is performed on top of the previous one:

 * For each sequence of _detector ids_, we group all the particles that have traveled across that sequence of detectors.
-The particle (hit) positions will be stored in a 2D array where each row represents a different particle, containing the list of hit positions as the particle goes through that sequence of detectors.
+The particle (hit) positions will be stored in a 2D array where each row represents a different particle.
+Specifically, each row contains the list of hit positions as the particle goes through that sequence of detectors.

 * As before, we keep the _weights_ that correspond to each hit.

+We are _not_ going to keep multiple particles for each sequence of detectors.
+Instead, our goal is to keep only the "mean trajectory" of the particles that have traveled across the same sequence of detectors.

+For this purpose:

+* We keep the _count_ of particles that have traveled across each sequence of detectors.

+* We keep the mean _position_ of the particle hits at each detector, along the sequence of detectors.

+* We keep the mean _weight_ of the particle hits at each detector, along the sequence of detectors.